Too old? Too slow? No! Debut marathoners may add years to life

 In the study, published in the Journal of the American College of Cardiology, Manisty's team looked at 138 first-time marathon runners from the 2016 and 2017 London Marathon.

-The scientists examined the participants before training and after they had completed the 26.2-mile (42 km) event to see if successfully taking on a marathon had affected their levels of arterial stiffening.
+The scientists examined the participants before training and after they had completed the 42 km event to see if successfully taking on a marathon had affected their levels of arterial stiffening.

-The first-time marathon runners in the study saw, on average, a decrease in arterial stiffness equivalent to a four-year reduction in their 'arterial age', and a drop in systolic (when hart muscles contract) and diastolic (when the muscles relax) blood pressure of 4 and 3mmHg respectively.
+The first-time marathon runners in the study saw, on average, a decrease in arterial stiffness equivalent to a four-year reduction in their "arterial age", and a drop in systolic (when heart muscles contract) and diastolic (when the muscles relax) blood pressure of 4 and 3mmHg respectively.

-The findings show "it is possible to reverse the consequences of aging on our blood vessels with real-world exercise in just six months", Manisty said.
+The findings show "it is possible to reverse the consequences of ageing on our blood vessels with real-world exercise in just six months", Manisty said.

 "These were not people who were doing extreme levels of exercise or losing extreme amounts of weight.
 They were doing moderate training and reaching realistic running goals," she added in a telephone interview.